ShashaAde/Domain-Network-Project/README.md

 ![Screenshot 2024-11-23 222039](https://github.com/user-attachments/assets/56d16158-b825-4b1b-9b09-5a6e2ce5a441)

-Added a new host (Workstation) to resolve a name to its IP.
+Added a new host (PW) to resolve a name to its IP.
 - I did the same for the Ubuntu desktop & server.

  ### Created reverse lookup zones for the Windows Pro, and Ubuntu VMs to add to my domain